NOT BEING PAID FOR THE HOURS YOU WORK?

 Are you owed unpaid wages?
 Contact a Florida unpaid wages lawyer at Wenzel Fenton Cabassa, P.A. today.
 We offer a free, confidential consultation and, should you have a case, we don’t get paid unless you win.

-WHAT ARE THE STATUTES OF LIMITATION FOR WAGE AND HOUR DISPUTES IN FLORIDA?
+WHAT ARE THE STATUTES OF LIMITATION For Unpaid Wages IN FLORIDA?

 Missing wages or fighting for fair pay?
-Wage and hour disputes are common legal issues employees in Florida and across the country face, which is why it is important to hire an employment law attorney if you are not receiving the pay to which you are entitled.
-A lawyer will advocate for your rights under applicable wage and hour laws to help you get your missing wages and fair pay.
+Unpaid wages are common legal issues employees in Florida and across the country face, which is why it is important to hire an employment law attorney if you are not receiving the pay to which you are entitled.
+Unpaid wages lawyers will advocate for your rights under applicable unpaid wages laws to help you get your missing wages and fair pay.

 If you are an employee who is not being paid the wages you are owed, our law firm has the experience to represent you.
-At Wenzel Fenton Cabassa, P.A., our employment law attorneys understand the importance of thorough representation with wage and hour disputes.
-We have extensive legal experience advocating for employees in multiple areas of employee rights and have a deep appreciation for the complex and difficult nature of wage and hour disputes.
+At Wenzel Fenton Cabassa, P.A., our employment law attorneys understand the importance of thorough representation with unpaid wage disputes.
+We have extensive legal experience advocating for employees in multiple areas of employee rights and have a deep appreciation for the complex and difficult legal nature of unpaid wages.

 Based in Tampa, Florida, our law firm has earned a reputation for dedicated client service since its founding in 1994.
 We counsel clients in cases involving unpaid wages, unpaid commission, unpaid salary, and other forms of wage theft, including cases involving the Fair Labor Standards Act (FLSA).